AF-Cabouat/PREVis-scales/research code/Replication - PREVis development figures/Notebooks/Readme - Notebooks - Exploratory survey data analysis.md

 ## Requirements

+### Repository

+Download the whole repository to a local file, either via `git clone` or by downloading the corresponding zip archive and extracting it to a known location.

 ### R notebooks

 R Markdown files can be run with R version 4.3.2 (see CRAN archives: https://cran.rstudio.com/src/base/R-4/ or, specifically for for Windows, download and install the file `R-4.3.2-win.exe` from https://cran.rstudio.com/bin/windows/base/old/4.3.2) and the R Studio software available on https://posit.co/download/rstudio-desktop/.